3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 Risk factors include many different factors from various areas, including genetic, psychological state, recurrent physical trauma and endocrine factors.

 The endocrine system is involved in visceral function.
-Significant life events, and in particular, early life events may alter the development of the hypothalamic-pituitary-adrenal axis and the chemicals released.
+Significant life events and in particular, early life events, may alter the development of the hypothalamic-pituitary-adrenal axis and the chemicals released.
 Increased vulnerability to stress is thought to be partly due to increased corticotrophin-releasing hormone (CRH) gene expression.
-Up-regulation of CRH has been implicated in several pain states such as rectal hypersensitivity to rectal distension [27].
+Up-regulation of CRH has been implicated in several pain states, such as hypersensitivity to rectal distension [23].
 This model suggests an action of CRH on mast cells.
-A range of stress-related illnesses have been suggested, e.g., IBS and BPS [28,29].
-There is evidence accumulating to suggest that the sex hormones also modulate both nociception and pain perception [30].
-Stress can also produce long-term biological changes which may form the relation between chronic pain syndromes and significant early life and adverse life events [31].
-Asking the patient about these events is important as they have an effect on a patient’s psychological wellbeing [32,33].
+A range of stress-related illnesses have been suggested, for example, IBS and bladder pain syndrome [24, 25].
+There is evidence accumulating to suggest that the sex hormones also modulate both nociception and pain perception [26].
+Stress can also produce long-term biological changes which may form the relation between chronic pain syndromes and significant early life and adverse life events [27].
+Asking the patient about these events is important as it influences their psychological well-being [28, 29].

 Genetics also play a role in assessing the risk of developing chronic pain.
 An individual who has one chronic pain syndrome is more likely to develop another.
-Family clusters of pain conditions are also observed and animals can be bred to be more prone to apparent chronic pain state.
+Family clusters of pain conditions are also observed.
 A range of genetic variations have been described that may explain the pain in certain cases; many of these are to do with subtle changes in transmitters and their receptors.
-However, the picture is more complicated in that developmental, environmental and social factors also influence the situation.
-Evidence that primary bladder pain syndrome (PBPS) may have a genetic component has been presented in several identical twin studies, but genetics may contribute to less than one third of total variation in susceptibility to PBPS [34,35].
+However, the picture is more complex, as developmental, environmental and social factors also play a contributory role.
+Evidence that PBPS may have a genetic component has been presented in several identical twin studies, but genetics may contribute to less than one third of total variation in susceptibility to PBPS [30, 31].

-Studies about integrating the psychological factors of CPPPSs are few but the quality is high.
-Psychological factors are consistently found to be relevant in the maintenance of persistent pelvic and urogenital pain [36].
-Beliefs about pain contribute to the experience of pain [37] and symptom-related anxiety and central pain amplification may be measurably linked, and worrying about pain and perceived stress predict worsening of urological chronic pain over a year [36,38].
-Central sensitisation has been demonstrated in a small study of symptomatic endometriosis [39] and central changes are evident in association with dysmenorrhoea and increasingly recognised as a risk for female pelvic pain [40].
+Studies about integrating the psychological factors of CPPPSs are few, but the quality is high.
+Psychological factors are consistently found to be relevant in the maintenance of persistent pelvic and urogenital pain [32].
+Beliefs about pain contribute to the experience of pain [33] and symptom-related anxiety and central pain amplification may be measurably linked.
+Worrying about pain and perceived stress predict worsening of urological chronic pain over a year [32, 34].
+Central sensitisation has been demonstrated in a small study of symptomatic endometriosis [35] and central changes are evident in association with dysmenorrhoea and is increasingly recognised as a risk for female pelvic pain [36].
 The various mechanisms of CNS facilitation, amplification and failure of inhibition mean that there is no simple relationship between physical findings, pain experience and resulting distress and restriction of activities.
-Division of aetiology into organic vs. psychogenic is unscientific.
-Diagnoses that assign women’s pain to psychological origins due to scepticism about the reality or severity of their pain [23,41] undermines any therapeutic relationship [42].
-Pelvic pain and distress is related [43] in both men and women [44]; as are painful bladder and distress [38].
-In a large population based study of men, CPPPS was associated with prior anxiety disorder [45].
-The only SR [46] of risk factors for chronic non-cyclical pelvic pain in women included, as well as medical variables: sexual or physical abuse (Odds Ratio (OR): 1.51-3.49); psychological problems such as anxiety (OR: 2.28; 95% Confidence Interval (CI): 1.41-3.70) and depression (OR: 2.69; 95% CI: 1.86-3.88); multiple somatic problems (OR: 4.83; 95% CI: 2.50-9.33 and OR: 8.01; 95% CI: 5.16-12.44).
+Division of aetiology into organic versus psychogenic is unscientific.
+Diagnoses that assign female pain to psychological origins due to scepticism about the reality or severity of their pain [20,37] undermines any therapeutic relationship [38].
+Pelvic pain and distress is related [39] in both males and females [40]; as are painful bladder and distress [34].
+In a large population-based study of males, CPPPS was associated with prior anxiety disorder [41].
+The only systematic review [42] of risk factors for chronic non-cyclical pelvic pain in females identified, in addition to medical variables: sexual or physical abuse (Odds ratio [OR]: 1.51–3.49); psychological problems, such as anxiety (OR: 2.28; 95% Confidence Interval [CI]: 1.41–3.70) and depression (OR: 2.69; 95% CI: 1.86–3.88); multiple hysteria (OR: 4.83; 95% CI: 2.50–9.33); and psychosomatic symptoms (OR: 8.01; 95% CI: 5.16–12.44).

-Many studies have reported high rates of childhood sexual abuse in adults with persistent pain, particularly in women with pelvic pain [47].
-It is hard to establish a causal role for sexual abuse or trauma history, anxiety or depression in women with CPPPS [48,49], as the attribution of current pain to past sexual or physical abuse is associated both with current depression [50] and with current overall physical health [51].
-There is some evidence for a specific relationship between rape and CPPPS (and with fibromyalgia and functional gastrointestinal disorders) [52]; and, recent sexual assault may prompt presentation of pelvic pain [47,53].
-Few studies have been found of sexual or physical abuse in childhood and pelvic pain in men, although it has known adverse effects on health [52], but men who reported having experienced sexual, physical or emotional abuse had increased odds (3.3 vs. 1.7) for symptoms suggestive of CPPPS [54].
-Both sexes should be screened for sexual abuse when presenting with symptoms suggestive of CPPPS, and clinicians should inquire about pelvic pain in patients who have experienced abuse [54].
+Many studies have reported high rates of childhood sexual abuse in adults with persistent pain, particularly in females with pelvic pain [43].
+It is hard to establish a causal role for sexual abuse or trauma history, anxiety or depression in females with CPPPS [44, 45], as the attribution of current pain to past sexual or physical abuse is associated both with current depression [46] and with current overall physical health [47].
+There is some evidence for a specific relationship between rape and CPPPS (and with FM and functional gastrointestinal disorders) [48]; and recent sexual assault may prompt presentation of pelvic pain [43,49].
+Few studies have examined the association between childhood sexual or physical abuse in relation to pelvic pain in males, although it has known adverse effects on health [48], but males who reported having experienced sexual, physical or emotional abuse had increased odds (3.3 vs. 1.7) for symptoms suggestive of CPPPS [50].
+Both sexes should be screened for sexual abuse when presenting with symptoms suggestive of CPPPS, and clinicians should inquire about pelvic pain in patients who have experienced abuse [50].

 The mechanisms that serve as an underlying cause for chronic pelvic pain are: